chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

 - Provide `managed_rds_instance_url`,`managed_rds_superuser_username`,`managed_rds_superuser_password`,`managed_rds_dbuser_username`,`managed_rds_dbuser_password`.
 - Provide `ami_id` for the region where the infra is created.
 Eg: `ami-0bb66b6ba59664870`.
 - Provide `certificate ARN` for both automate and Chef servers in `automate_lb_certificate_arn` and `chef_server_lb_certificate_arn`, respectively.

-## Add more nodes In AWS Deployment post deployment

-The commands require some arguments so that it can determine which types of nodes you want to add to your HA setup from your bastion host.
-When you run the command, it needs the count of the nodes you want to add as an argument.
-For example,

-- If you want to add two nodes to automate, you have to run the:

-    ```sh
-    chef-automate node add --automate-count 2
-    ```

-- If you want to add three nodes to the chef-server, you have to run the:

-    ```sh
-        chef-automate node add --chef-server-count 3
-    ```